jamerst/conky-modern/README.md

 ```
 This will download and run the install.sh script, which will clone the repository into the correct directory, install the necessary font, and create a symlink to ~/.conkyrc.
 Any existing .conkyrc will not be overwritten, but will be renamed.

-Alternatively, just clone the github repository manually into ~/.conky/conky-modern and install the font in the fonts folder, then create a symlink from ~/.conky/conky-modern/conky-modern.conky to ~/.conky, or start conky with an explicit reference to the theme file using the -c option.
+Alternatively, just clone the repository manually into ~/.conky/conky-modern and install the font in the fonts folder, then create a symlink from ~/.conky/conky-modern/conky-modern.conky to ~/.conkyrc, or start conky with an explicit reference to the theme file using the -c option.

 ## Configuration
 As with all conky themes, this theme probably isn't very portable.
 It's configured and tested to work on my system, since that's the system I use it on, but to get it working to your liking on your system, you may have to modify it.
 This section covers the most common modifications you may need to make.